-2.4.3 Renewable Electricity Support Scheme
+2.3.3 Renewable Electricity Support Scheme

 The Renewable Electricity Support Scheme (RESS) is a government initiative introduced by the Department of Communications, Climate Action and Environment (DCCAE).
-Its primary goal is to promote the generation of renewable energy, such as solar energy, to help Ireland meet its domestic and European Union carbon reduction targets by 2030.
+Its primary goal is to promote the generation of renewable energy to help Ireland meet its domestic and European Union carbon reduction targets by 2030.

 The scheme aims to create a more favourable environment for renewable energy projects and incentivise their development.
-It operates through a competitive auction system where companies involved in various renewable industries, such as solar thermal energy, can participate.
+It operates through a competitive auction system where companies involved in various renewable industries, such as battery storage energy, can participate.